Strategy/Foundations

 The IGL

 IGLs typically have lower individual kill numbers than the fraggers on their team.
-They are buying utility for teammates, calling timings, and sometimes deliberately putting themselves in positions that help the team even if it costs them a duel.
+They are buying utility for teammates, calling timings, and sometimes deliberately putting themselves in positions that help the team even when it costs them a duel.
 On teams where the IGL is also expected to frag heavily, they usually underperform what their raw skill level would suggest because the role pulls them in two directions at once.

 The IGL is also the player whose absence most disrupts a team.
-When one is replaced by a stand-in, the team often struggles not because the stand-in is bad but because no one is running the system.
+When one is replaced by a stand-in, the team often struggles not because the stand-in is bad but because no one is running the system effectively.
 A roster change involving the IGL is one of the bigger flags to check before picking a game.

 The entry fragger